nullandvoid-digital/django-npi-field/README.rst

 Implementation
 ==============
-The NPI number is validated by a Luhn algorithm [1]_ implementation and stored in a standard CharField.
+A Luhn algorithm [1]_ implementation validates the NPI number and stores in a standard CharField.
 This CharField is automatically restricted to a ``max_length`` of 10 characters to maintain consistency with the NPI specification.

 Currently, this validation is the only thing restricting the input.
-In the future, this library will have special integration with PostgreSQL's Custom Domains to do validation in-database, though the plan is for checks to keep the library database agnostic.
+In the future, this library will have special integration with PostgreSQL's Custom Domains to do validation in-database.
+Ideally, there will be checks to keep the library database agnostic.

 ..
 [1] **NOTE:** This is a Luhn algorithm specially implemented for NPI numbers due to it's shorter length.
 This \
-       validator **WILL NOT WORK** for other numbers validated by a Luhn algorithm, such as credit/debit card \
+       validator **WON'T WORK** for other numbers validated by a Luhn algorithm, such as credit/debit card \
        numbers, ISBN numbers, or IMEI numbers.